goelbenj/IMDB-Classifier/README.md

 # IMDB-Classifier
 This is one of my very first encounters with Machine Learning.
 I specifically utilized the `Keras` kernel with a `Tensorflow` backdoor to provide the framework and tools to create and train my neural network.

-It parses an existing dataset of highly-polarized IMDB reviews (included in the `Keras` library), and trains a binary classification neural network to identify if a review is 'negative' or 'positive'.
+It parses an existing dataset of highly-polarized IMDB reviews (included in the `Keras` library), and trains a binary classification neural network to identify if a review is 'negative' or 'positive' in the sense of opinion.

 ## Classification Performance
 ### <20 epoch model>